Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/README.md

         ```

 ### Resource Naming Convention
 An effective naming convention consists of resource names from important information about each resource.
 A good name helps you quickly identify the resource's type, associated workload, environment, and the Azure region hosting it.
 The naming of the resources in this implementation follow [Azure Best Practices](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming).
 Your organization might has already a naming strategy in place, which possibly deviates from the current implementation.
-The naming of the resources, is automated and centralized, so that in most of the cases can be easily modified or even overriden.
+The naming of the resources, is automated and centralized, so that in most of the cases can be easily modified or even overridden.
 The naming module consists of two files
 -  [naming-rules.jsonc](../../shared/bicep/naming/naming-rules.jsonc).
 In this file you can override:
    -  the abbreviation of the resources (`resourceTypeAbbreviations`), which currently follows Azure [recommended abreviations](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations).
    -  the list of azure regions and their abbreviation (`regionAbbreviations`) (NOTE: the list may not be complete - check if the region you plan to deploy is included)